fergalquinn77/project2_t2/README.md

 - All content was written by the developer.
 - [Fandom.com](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock) for logo
 - [Big Bang Theory](https://www.youtube.com/watch?v=x5Q6-wMx-K8) for YouTube Video
+- [Facts.net](https://facts.net/rock-paper-scissors-facts/) for the background image
+- [Wikopedia](https://en.wikipedia.org/wiki/Rock_paper_scissors) for the game description

 ### Acknowledgements

 - My mentor Chris Quinn was a great help throughout the project!.
+I would also like to thank Ger, Jo, Sean and John who are part of the Code Institute tutoring team.